CJA is Hiring a Legal Director

 We generally accept second and third year law student interns each semester and during the summer and winter terms to work at our offices in San Francisco.
 Exceptional first year law students may be considered for the summer term.
 These positions are unpaid.

-CJA is currently accepting applications for part- or full-time externships for Spring 2017.
+CJA is currently accepting applications for part- or full-time externships for Fall 2017 and Spring 2018.
 Applications will be reviewed on a rolling basis, so students are encouraged to apply as soon as possible.

-CJA is also currently accepting applications for full-time internships for Summer 2017.
-The deadline for applications is December 15, 2016.
+CJA is also currently accepting applications for full-time internships for Summer 2018.
+The deadline for applications is December 15, 2017.
 Applications will be reviewed on a rolling basis, so students are encouraged to apply as soon as possible.
-For more information on these positions, click here.
+For more information on these positions, Click Here.

 Applications for the winter term are filled on a rolling and as-needed basis.